 The most important aspect of any real estate brand logo is uniqueness.
 It has to speak directly to those personas you created at the start of this process.
 It has to tell them something about how you operate.
 But it also has to set you apart from the competition.

 You have the option of using graphics to give your logo a very definite real estate aesthetic.
 Or you can simply focus on style, trust, and visual appeal.
 As long as the personas you created are likely to respond favorably to what you create, your logo should help to build your brand.

 Apply Your Branding to All of Your Marketing Communications

 Once you have a name, a logo, a color scheme, and a voice, it’s time to create eye-catching marketing materials with them.
-Property brochures, your real estate website, your business cards, letters, yard signs, and everything else you use should carry your branding in its exact form.
+Property brochures, your real estate website, your real estate business cards, letters, yard signs, and everything else you use should carry your branding in its exact form.

 Use a design platform such as Xara Cloud to create your printed materials.
 Simply add your logo, and create business cards, property brochures, and everything in between using a selection of templates.
 You don’t need any technical skills to create your brand vision with Xara Cloud — just your imagination.